How To Create A Daily Construction Report Template Step-By-Step

 • Take photos from multiple angles and locations to provide a comprehensive view of the site.

-• Ensure that the subject of the photo is in focus.
+• Make sure that the subject of the photo is in focus.
 Capture close-ups of specific issues or areas of concern, as well as wider shots to show context.

-• Ensure each photo is time and date stamped, either by using the camera’s built-in settings or by manually adding this information after the photo is taken.
-This provides a record of when the photo was taken.
+• Make sure each photo is time and date-stamped, either by using the camera’s built-in settings or by manually adding this information after the photo is taken.

 • Avoid including sensitive information or capturing images of employees or contractors without their permission.

-When creating a digital report with doForms, you can attach rich media such as images, videos and audio to visually support the written findings on your report.
+When creating a digital report with doForms, you can attach media such as images, videos, and audio to visually support your report.

 8. Finalize The Report With Your Signature